 Combine all the ingredients together until mixed well.
 The mixture should be a bit sticky, not dry.
 Add more sunbutter or honey if it seems too dry.
 Place the mixture in the fridge and let it sit for at least 30 minutes or you will have trouble getting these to stick together.

-Here are some other things that you could add-in for a replacement of the coconut or crispy cereal:
+Here are some other things that you could add in for a replacement for the coconut or crispy cereal:

 - Another kind of cereal